 The provisions detailed below serve as Supporting Heroes’ guidelines for classifying a death as ‘line-of-duty’ for purposes of our benefits and services.
 However, they do not constitute an exclusive set of qualifying circumstances nor are they incumbent on any other entity.
 Supporting Heroes will consider the particulars of every death on a case-by-case basis.
 When in doubt, we strongly encourage concerned parties to contact us directly to discuss specific circumstances.

-It should be noted that an individual dying on-duty or in uniform of a cause unrelated to his/her duty does not constitute a line-of-duty death.
-Similarly, a death that occurs while a member is driving a department-issued vehicle off-duty or while engaged in activity unrelated to departmental business even while on-duty also does not necessarily constitute a LODD.
+It should be noted that an individual dying on duty or in uniform of a cause unrelated to his/her duty does not constitute a line-of-duty death.
+Similarly, a death that occurs while a member is driving a department-issued vehicle off-duty or while engaged in activity unrelated to departmental business even while on duty also does not typically constitute a LODD.

 The following subsections provide additional clarification and set parameters pertinent to specific causes or circumstances of injury that could qualify as LODD pursuant to these guidelines.
 Again, these specific provisions and examples do not constitute an exclusive set of circumstances recognized as LODD by Supporting Heroes.
 When in doubt, we strongly encourage concerned parties to contact us as every instance will be considered on a case-by-case basis.

 Heart Attack, Stroke, and Vascular Rupture

 A heart attack, stroke, or vascular rupture is considered a line-of-duty injury if it occurs as a result of duty.
 However, since it is difficult to identify a specific catalyst for such an injury with certainty – especially since such injuries often do not manifest themselves until hours after the precipitating duty, Supporting Heroes follows guidelines for presumption established for Public Safety Officers’ Benefits purposes pursuant to the provisions of the Hometown Heroes Act and Dale Long Act.